Using Apptainer Containers¶

 To build TensorFlow container from Docker Hub, you'd write:

-singularity build tf.sif docker://tensorflow/tensorflow
+apptainer build tf.sif docker://tensorflow/tensorflow

-To build GPU-enabled TensorFlow container, use the -gpu
+To build GPU-enabled TensorFlow container, use the -gpu tag in the container name:

-singularity build tf-gpu.sif docker://tensorflow/tensorflow:2.15.0-gpu
+apptainer build tf-gpu.sif docker://tensorflow/tensorflow:2.15.0-gpu

 Note

-tag of the official TensorFlow Docker image does not currently support GPU acceleration as expected.
-As a workaround, we recommend using the tensorflow:2.15.0-gpu
+The latest-gpu tag of the official TensorFlow Docker image does not currently support GPU acceleration as expected.
+As a workaround, we recommend using the tensorflow:2.15.0-gpu version, which recognizes and utilizes available GPU resources.

 Creating a custom image from a definition file¶

-If you need to add software to a pre-existing Singularity Image File, you'll need to use a custom definition file to 'bootstrap' from a Singularity or Docker image.
+If you need to add software to a pre-existing Apptainer container, you'll need to use a custom definition file to "bootstrap" from a base Apptainer or Docker image.
 "Bootstrapping" an image means that you will be using the image as a starting point for building a custom image with additional software or configuration.
-The definition file .def
+The definition file .def is a plain text file that selects the starting image that you'll bootstrap as well as additional commands that will add more software to the container.

-Once you've saved your definition file as a text file with a .def
+Once you've saved your definition file as a text file with a .def extension, you can then build a container in the Singularity Image Format .sif (default) from it using the following command:

-sudo singularity build <output.sif> <definition.def>
+sudo apptainer build <output.sif> <definition.def>

-Example 1: TensorFlow container + pandas
+Example 1: TensorFlow container + pandas installation¶

 Bootstrap: docker